Taiwan's Nuclear Option

 The Case of SMRs

-If Taiwan manages to switch on all its existing reactors and complete the fourth nuclear power plant, that could be 7.78GW of additional nuclear energy by 2027, equivalent to almost 20% of 2022’s roughly 41GW demand peak.
+If Taiwan manages to switch on all its existing reactors and complete the fourth nuclear power plant, that would give it 7.78GW of total nuclear capacity, equivalent to almost 20% of 2022’s roughly 41GW demand peak.

 More creative effort, however, will still be needed.
 There probably won’t be high demand for further large-scale nuclear projects in the immediate term, and, of course, there is a big waste storage issue to deal with.
 But in parallel to the political discussions, industry leaders have also been focusing more and more on Small Modular Reactors (SMRs) as a route to greater nuclear power.